Moonshine: Moonshine stills

 The preferred heat source for plastic stills or spiral stills is sous vide sticks; these control temperature, time, and circulation, and are therefore preferred over immersion heaters.
 Multiple units can be used to increase the wattage.
-Also, sous vide sticks, commonly sold in 1200 W and generally temperature regulated up to 90 C (ethanol boils at 78 C), will evaporate the ethanol faster than an immersion heater, commonly sold in 300 W. Electrical injury may occur if immersion heaters are modified, such as if a 35 C thermostat is removed from an aquarium heater (because doing so may break its waterproofing), or if an immersion heater is disassembled from an electric water boiler.
+Also, sous vide sticks, commonly sold in 1200 W and generally temperature regulated up to 90 C (ethanol boils at 78 C), evaporate the ethanol faster than an immersion heater, commonly sold in 300 W. Electrical injury may occur if immersion heaters are modified, such as if a 35 C thermostat is removed from an aquarium heater (because doing so may break its waterproofing), or if an immersion heater is disassembled from an electric water boiler.

 Evaporation stills

 Plastic still

 A plastic still is a device for distillation specially adapted for separating ethanol and water.
 Plastic stills are common because they are cheap and easy to manufacture.
 The principle is that a smaller amount of liquid is placed in an open smaller vessel inside a larger one that is closed.
 A cheap 100 W immersion heater is typically used as heat source, but a thermal immersion circulator, like a sous vide stick is ideal because it comes with a temperature controller.
-The liquid is kept heated at about 50 C which slowly evaporates the ethanol to 40% ABV that condense on the inner walls of the outer vessel.
+The liquid is kept heated at about 50 C and slowly evaporates the ethanol to 40% ABV that condense on the inner walls of the outer vessel.
 The condensation that accumulates in the bottom of the vessel can then be diverted directly down through a filter containing activated carbon.
 The final product has approximately twice as much alcohol content as the starting liquid and can be distilled several times if stronger distillate is desired.
 The method is slow, and is not suitable for large-scale production.

 Boiling stills

 Fractional distillation

 Fractional distillation is the separation of a mixture into its component parts, or fractions.
-Chemical compounds are separated by heating them to a temperature at which one or more fractions of the mixture will vaporize.
+Chemical compounds are separated by heating them to a temperature at which one or more fractions of the mixture vaporize.
 It uses distillation to fractionate.
 Generally the component parts have boiling points that differ by less than 25 °C (45 °F) from each other under a pressure of one atmosphere.